Skills and materials shortages causing delays, increasing costs for data centres

 Frankfurt, Amsterdam and Paris all remained outside the top ten, while secondary European markets such as Milan and Vienna continued to place among the middle-ranked markets.
 Meanwhile, new market Oslo placed in sixth at $9.50/w.

-In a continuation from last year’s index and survey, 70% of respondents consider data centres to be a recession-proof industry, such is the ever-growing level of demand, and 95% of respondents expect demand for data centres to rise in the next year, an increase from 84% last year.
+In a continuation from last year's index and survey, 70% of respondents consider data centers to be a recession-proof industry, such is the ever-growing level of demand, and 95% of respondents expect demand for data centers to rise in the next year, an increase from 84% last year.

 The report warns of further cost escalation to meet decarbonisation goals.
-The survey results indicate mixed confidence in the ability of data centres to achieve net zero carbon, with a 50/50 split on whether data centre owners/operators have a clear route map to achieving net zero and only 40% considering net zero carbon data centres to be achievable within five years.
+The survey results indicate mixed confidence in the ability of data centers to achieve net zero carbon, with a 50/50 split on whether data center owners/operators have a clear route map to achieving net zero and only 40% considering net zero carbon data centers to be achievable within five years.

-“This year’s index demonstrates the growing prominence and opportunity beyond the core traditional markets for data centre investment," says Dan Ayley, global head of hi-tech and manufacturing at Turner & Townsend.
+“This year's index demonstrates the growing prominence and opportunity beyond the core traditional markets for data center investment," says Dan Ayley, global head of hi-tech and manufacturing at Turner - Townsend.

 "We are seeing growing demand and continued optimism reflected in cost inflation, but with significant headwinds on the horizon as well," he says.

 “The challenge for the global industry is how to deliver investment against a backdrop of rising material and labour costs as well as a critical decarbonisation agenda.